-Presently there are five custodians empanelled by NSE Clearing.
+For providing securities as collateral, clearing members are required to open designated accounts with custodians empanelled by NSE Clearing and pledge these securities in favour of NSE Clearing.
+Presently there are multiple custodians empanelled by NSE Clearing.
 These custodians are regulated entities who are registered as custodians of securities with SEBI.
 All the / custodians are required to submit various compliance certificates to NSE Clearing on a monthly / quarterly / yearly basis.
 These certificates cover operational, technological and financial requirements.
 They certify that they have adequate internal control systems to avoid any errors, omissions.
 Operations & procedures in respect of custody of collaterals are mandated by the agreement entered between the custodian & NSE Clearing.
 The custodians are also required to take an insurance cover as stipulated by NSE Clearing covering all risks including but not limited to losses arising out of any error, omission, commission, acts of negligence etc.